-Australian citizens are eligible to receive awards in the General Division.
-Nominations may be made by any person or organisation to the Australian Honours and Awards Secretariat at Government House, Canberra.
+Australian citizens, permanent residents and non-citizens are eligible to receive appointments and awards in the General Division of the Order of Australia.
+Nominations for Australian citizens and permanent residents may be made by any person or organisation to the Australian Honours and Awards Secretariat (the Secretariat) at Government House, Canberra.

-All nominations are researched by the Secretariat before submission to the Council for the Order of Australia, which is a body established under the Constitution of the Order and is representative of the Australian community.
-The Council meets twice yearly and considers all nominations before making recommendations for awards to the Governor-General as Chancellor.
+All nominations of citizens and permanent residents are researched by the Secretariat before submission to the Council for the Order of Australia, which is a body established under the Constitution of the Order, and is representative of the Australian community.
+The Council meets twice yearly and considers all eligible nominations before making recommendations for appointments or awards to the Governor-General as Chancellor of the Order.